 Children’s visual acuity tests

-The acuity tests used with adults are not used with young children who cannot recognise letters and may have trouble doing complicated tests.
 Young children’s visual acuity is tested with symbols and pictures.
-Children who can’t understand these tests are shown different sized stripes and their behaviour is observed.
+Children who can’t understand these tests are shown different sized stripes.

 Visual field tests check peripheral vision.
 These tests are performed by asking the person to look straight ahead and then changing the position of targets.
 Visual field tests measure the total area that is seen while the eye is directed straight ahead.